Corporate values are more than just words on your website and employee handbook.

-Yet despite the importance of core values, data from Gallup found that only 27 percent of employees strongly believe in their company's values, and less than half strongly agree that they know what makes their organization stands for and what makes it different.
+Yet despite the importance of core values, data from Gallup found that only 27 percent of employees strongly believe in their company’s values, and less than half strongly agree that they know what their organization stands for and what makes the organization different.
 Another study of UK employees found that more than half (52 percent) of employees can’t recite their vision of their organization, and nearly half (49 percent) can’t recite their organizational values.
-How can organizations expect employees to align themselves to their mission and values if employees don't even know what they are?
+How can organizations expect employees to align themselves to their mission and values if employees don’t even know what they are?

 Companies need to make their corporate values visible.
 But they also need to go a step beyond visibility.
 Having corporate values and knowing & embodying corporate values are entirely different things – organizations need to integrate their core beliefs into the day-to-day of the workplace.

 How to integrate corporate values into your performance management process

 Employees want to be reminded that their work has purpose and meaning.
 This is more than just checking off goals for the week.
 Feedback needs to relate back to the company mission and values – this is particularly important to organizations that have implemented or are implementing continuous performance management.
 Ongoing peer feedback, performance reviews, and employee recognition should be tied to company values.
 Tying feedback to company values will help employees live your principles daily.

 You can check out Pavestep’s continuous feedback software if you are interested a feedback tool that is linked to values and core competencies.

 2) Incorporate values into recognition programs